Does Stress Cause Premature Graying in Dogs?

-Whether we are stressed or not we all expect our hair to begin to turn gray as we age.
-At the age of 45 for 50 years it is expected that most of us will have visible graying.
-With increasing age dogs also begin to turn gray and this lighter hair appears first on the dog's muzzle and face.
-This graying is usually quite noticeable by the time the dog is 7 or 8 years old.
+Whether we are stressed or not, we all expect our hair to begin to turn gray as we age.
+At the age of 45 or 50, it is expected that most of us will have visible graying.
+With increasing age, dogs also begin to turn gray, also.
+This lighter hair appears first on the dog's muzzle and face and it's usually quite noticeable by the time the dog is 7 or 8 years old.

-Of course there is a lot of variability in the age when a person's hair begins to turn gray and the same is true for dogs.
-Some dogs can show graying on their muzzle as an early as 1 or 2 years of age.
-Genetics clearly plays a role, but other factors, including stress also contribute.
+Of course, there is a lot of variability in the age when a person's hair begins to turn gray and the same is true for dogs.
+Some dogs can show graying on their muzzle as early as one or two years of age.
+Genetics clearly plays a role, but other factors, including stress, also contribute.

 Although the researchers used some high-powered statistical regression analyses on the data, the basic findings are quite clear.
 To begin with, as you might expect, older animals were more likely to show graying of the hair on the face.
 One little surprise here was the fact that female dogs tended to show more graying than males.

 When the researchers turned to the critical variables they found that the more anxious and impulsive a dog is, the more likely it is to show premature graying of the hair of the face.
 The most graying was found on dogs that were fearful of loud noises and unfamiliar people or unfamiliar animals.

 The neat thing about these findings is that a dog which is showing premature graying is essentially hanging out a flag which indicates that he is under stress and may have impulse control problems.
 The researchers describe it this way: